 If you are coming from Málaga by car to get to the starting point of the hiking route to Mulhacén in Capileira, you should take the A-7 motorway towards Nerja and continue until you pass Almuñecar.
 From there, change direction northwards following the signs to Granada on the E-902 road.
 Take the exit indicating direction to Las Alpujarras and Órgiva and follow the GR-421 road passing through Pampaneira and Bubión before arriving at Capileira.

-Capileira offers a minibus service through the natural park to the start of your route and later on return picks you up, a journey of 1 hour duration featuring a guide.
+Capileira offers a microbus service that departs from the park to the start of our route and will later pick us up on the way back, a 1-hour journey that includes a travel guide.

-After the end of the bus ride, continue on foot to the Mirador de Trevélez, a good place to take some nice pictures of this town from above.
-Keep walking to a deviation; one of the roads leads to the refuge Poqueira and if we continue along the main trail we reach an old wide trail which is the path that will take us a short distance from the summit of Mulhacen.
+After the end of the bus journey, we will continue on foot to the Trevélez viewpoint, a good place to take some nice photos of this town from above.
+We continue walking until we reach a fork, one of the paths leads to the Poqueira Refuge and if we continue on the main route we will reach an old wide track that is the route that will take us a short distance from the summit of Mulhacén.

-The summit of Mulhacen is a fantastic experience for the whole family, where we can even see the coast of Africa on cloudless days and much of the Andalusian Mountains.
-At the top we find the ruins of the shelters that were used for the first geodesic link between Europe and Africa built during the twentieth century and connecting the peninsula with Morocco.
+The summit of Mulhacén is a fantastic experience, from where we can even see the coast of Africa on clear days and much of the Andalusian mountains.
+At the top we will find the ruins of the refuges that were used to make the first geodetic link between Europe and Africa, built during the 20th century and linking the peninsula with Morocco.

-On the way back we can descend to the Laguna, a beautiful scenery and where to take some pictures and from where we head to our starting point, where we wait for the bus that will take us back to Capileira.
+The return of this route can be done by descending to the lagoon, a beautiful landscape where you can take some photos and from where we will head to our starting point, where we will wait for the microbus that will take us back to Capileira.